shashankkatte/golang-playground/README.md

 4. **Garbage collected** - You dont have to manage memory on your own.
 Over years Go has optimised GC that it has no impact on performance
 5. **Fully Compiled** - Unlike JS ( interpreted at runtime) or Java ( intermediate Bytecode), Go apps are fully compiled down to executable binary giving best performance.
 6. **Rapid compilation** - A boon to developers who are now using TDD where they need to write and run tests while developing features
-7. **Single binary output(mostly)** - By default you get a single binary making deployment easy, there is a also plugin eco system and shared lib to share.
+7. **Single binary output(mostly)** - By default you get a single binary making deployment easy, there is also a plugin eco system and shared lib to share.

 ### Timeline of GO

 - 2007 - Start of design, when the 3 creators came together
 - 2009 - Google publicly announced GO
 - 2012 - Version 1.0 release
-- Feb 2021 - GO 1.16 (latest as of this writing)
+- Feb 2021 - GO 1.16.5 (latest as of this writing)

 Go Has seen a timely release alsmost every 6 months since verion 1 came out in March of 2012.
 There is a discussion on version 2 which is in discussion phase.
 There is no confiremed timeline on version 2 yet.
 The community is focussed on making gsure go solves problems elegeanty, simply and well so the community is not rushing into the next version.

 ### Who's using GO in production?

 Almost any big company you can think of is.
-Its most well suited for web based applications and APIs. think of companies like GOogle, Amazon, Digital Ocean, Netflix, Facebook, Cloudflare.
+Its most well suited for web based applications and APIs. think of companies like Google, Amazon, Digital Ocean, Netflix, Facebook, Cloudflare.

 Docker is actually written in GO.

 If you wanna know who in the world is using it check [https://github.com/golang/go/wiki/GoUsers](https://github.com/golang/go/wiki/GoUsers)

 ### How can GO help you?

 The philosophy and values that GO is built around:

-- **Simplicity**: All around go the wat its built, the syntax etc is built around simplicity, doesnt mean easy or elementary but easy to approach and use.
+- **Simplicity**: All around GO the way its built, the syntax etc is built around simplicity, doesnt mean easy or elementary but easy to approach and use.
 - **Network aware and concurrent Apps**: Many of the existing languages like python, Java, C++ were built before we had multi core CPUs and internet as main stream, Go is designed with this out-of-the-box
 - **Out-of-box Experience**: You dont have to go to different places to get all you need to develop apps, its right there right at the beginning.
 - **Cross platform**: By nature its cross-platform, as more and more we are not constrained by specific platform
-- **Backward compatibility**: GO is being activly developed with focus on backward compatibility
+- **Backward compatibility**: GO is being actively developed with focus on backward compatibility as the language continues to grow and evolve.

 Lets look at each of these in some more detail